Alzheimer's Disease International

 ADI is the global umbrella organisation of Alzheimer associations, representing 94 organisations.
 We make this statement supported by our partner Dementia Alliance International, representing people living with dementia.

-50 million people are currently living with dementia, which is forecast to increase to 152 million by 2050, with the majority of this increase in low- and middle-income countries.
-Global costs estimates are currently US$1 trillion; a figure set to double by 2030.
+50m people are currently living with dementia, with someone developing dementia every 3 seconds.
+Figures are forecast to increase to 152 million by 2050, with the majority of this increase in low- and middle-income countries.